Hviid/DBMigrator/README.md

     1.0/US_12345/Migrations/

-Note that DBMigrator should be at the same place as \<ReleaseVersion\> folder.
+Note that DBMigrator should be at the same place as \<ReleaseVersion\> folder or folder should be referenced by the -f paramether.
+Note that versions should not contain leading zeroes (1.0, 1.10 is ok while 1.00 and 1.01 is not)

 Script files should be named as follows: